-Driscoll Children's Hospital's Injury Prevention Program will conduct a car seat inspection event on Friday, Sept.
-21 at Kohl's Department Store.
-Certified child passenger safety technicians will be on hand from 10 to 11:30 a.m. to check car seats for proper installation and advise parents and caregivers on how to choose the right car seats and install them properly in their vehicles.
-The event is part of Driscoll's participation in Child Passenger Safety Week, Sept.
-16-22.
-The current Texas law on child passenger safety requires all kids younger than 8 years old unless taller than 4 feet 9 inches be properly restrained in a child safety seat.
+Driscoll Children's Hospital's Injury Prevention Program will conduct a car-seat inspection event on Friday, Nov.
+9 at Kohl's Department Store, 5626 Saratoga Blvd.
+Certified child passenger safety technicians will be on hand from 10:30 a.m. to 12:30 p.m. to check car-seats for proper installation and advise parents and caregivers on how to choose the right car-seats and install them properly in their vehicles.
+A check for $50,387 will be presented to Driscoll by Kohl's at 10:15 a.m.

 Important guidelines for child seat safety are:

-For the best possible protection, children under age 1 should always ride in a rear-facing car seat.
-There are different types of rear-facing car seats.
+Birth-12 months old: For the best possible protection, children under age 1 should always ride in a rear-facing car-seat.
+There are different types of rear-facing car-seats.
 Infant-only seats can only be used rear-facing.
-Convertible and 3-in-1 car seats typically have higher height and weight limits for the rear-facing position, allowing children to remain rear-facing for a longer period of time.
+Convertible and 3-in-1 car-seats typically have higher height and weight limits for the rear-facing position, allowing children to remain rear-facing for a longer period of time.

-Children should remain in a rear-facing car seat until they reach the maximum height or weight allowed by the manufacturer.
+1-3 years old: Children should remain in a rear-facing car-seat until they reach the maximum height or weight allowed by the manufacturer.
 This may result in many children riding rear-facing to age 2 or older.
-Once a child outgrows the rear-facing car seat, he or she is ready to travel in a forward-facing car seat with a harness.
+Once a child outgrows the rear-facing car-seat, he or she is ready to travel in a forward-facing car-seat with a harness.

-Children should be kept in a forward-facing car seat with a harness until they reach the maximum height or weight allowed by the manufacturer.
+4-7 years old: Children should be kept in a forward-facing car-seat with a harness until they reach the maximum height or weight allowed by the manufacturer.
 Once the child outgrows the forward-facing seat, it's time to travel in a booster seat, but still in the back seat.

 Parents and caregivers should remember: